 Lightstep integrates with Slack and PagerDuty to send alerts and also supports other tools and services through customizable webhooks.

-Alert payloads include links to the project and stream and also direct links to traces that violate the condition for quick resolution.
+Alert payloads include links to the project and stream and also direct links to traces that violate the alert for quick resolution.
 Click on a trace link and go to the Explorer view for real-time exploration.
 Additionally, you might want to check the Service Directory for latency or error rate changes in the last hour on that service.

 You create alerts by doing the following: